mrkamel/kafka_sync/README.md

   # ...
 end
 ```

+You should run a consumer per (topic, partition, name) tuple on multiple hosts
+for high availability.
+They will perform a leader election using zookeeper,
+such that only one consumer of them will be actively consuming messages per
+tuple while the others are hot-standbys, i.e. if the leader dies, another
+instance will takeover leadership.

 Please note: if you have multiple kinds of consumers for a single model/topic,
 then you must use distinct names.
 Assume you have an indexer, which updates a